deepinsight/insightface/README.md

 **`2018.10.28`**: Light-weight attribute model [Gender-Age](https://github.com/deepinsight/insightface/tree/master/gender-age).
 About 1MB, 10ms on single CPU core.
 Gender accuracy 96% on validation set and 4.1 age MAE.

 **`2018.10.16`**: We achieved state-of-the-art performance on [Trillionpairs](http://trillionpairs.deepglint.com/results) (name: nttstar) and [IQIYI_VID](http://challenge.ai.iqiyi.com/detail?raceId=5afc36639689443e8f815f9e) (name: WitcheR).

+### Major Modules

+- **Deep Face Recognition**

+  In this module, we provide training data, network settings and loss designs for deep face recognition.
+The training data includes, but not limited to the cleaned MS1M, VGG2 and CASIA-Webface datasets, which were already packed in MXNet binary format.
+The network backbones include ResNet, MobilefaceNet, MobileNet, InceptionResNet_v2, DenseNet, etc..
+The loss functions include Softmax, SphereFace, CosineFace, ArcFace, Sub-Center ArcFace and Triplet (Euclidean/Angular) Loss.
+Training and validation can be started with a single command.

+  Please check the detail page of [ArcFace](https://github.com/deepinsight/insightface/tree/master/recognition/ArcFace)(which accepted in CVPR-2019) and [SubCenter-ArcFace](https://github.com/deepinsight/insightface/tree/master/recognition/SubCenter-ArcFace)(which accepted in ECCV-2020).

+- **Face Detection**

+  RetinaFace is a practical single-stage [SOTA](http://shuoyang1213.me/WIDERFACE/WiderFace_Results.html) face detector which is initially introduced in [arXiv technical report](https://arxiv.org/abs/1905.00641) and then accepted by [CVPR 2020](https://openaccess.thecvf.com/content_CVPR_2020/html/Deng_RetinaFace_Single-Shot_Multi-Level_Face_Localisation_in_the_Wild_CVPR_2020_paper.html).
+We provide training code, training dataset, pretrained models and evaluation scripts.

+  Please check the detail page of [RetinaFace](https://github.com/deepinsight/insightface/tree/master/RetinaFace).

+  RetinaFaceAntiCov is an experimental module to identify face boxes with masks.
+Please check the detail page of [RetinaFaceAntiCov](https://github.com/deepinsight/insightface/tree/master/RetinaFaceAntiCov)

+- **Face Alignment**

+  SDUNet(short for ``Stacked Dense U-Nets with Dual Transformers for Robust Face Alignment``) which accepted by BMVC-2018 was introducted in [alignment-heatmapReg](https://github.com/deepinsight/insightface/tree/master/alignment/heatmapReg) page.
+We also provide other network settings such as classic hourglass.
+You can find all of training code, training dataset and evaluation scripts.

+  On the other hand, in contrast to heatmap based approaches, we provide some lightweight facial landmark models with fast coordinate regression.
+The input of these models is loose cropped face image while the output is the direct landmark coordinates.
+See detail at [alignment-coordinateReg](https://github.com/deepinsight/insightface/tree/master/alignment/coordinateReg) page.
+Only pretrained models available in this module.

 ## Contents
 [Deep Face Recognition](#deep-face-recognition)